Why Patterns

 Reality

-You don’t ship components.
+You do not ship components.

-That’s where most systems break.
+That is where most systems break.

 The hidden gap in most UI systemsLink to section

-Most UI libraries stop here:
+Most UI libraries stop at primitives:

 - buttons